-1970s, Annabelle King, Battle Stache Studios, Charles Lewis III, female director, female playwright, femininity, Feminism, Feminist, Greek mythology, independent theatre, indie theatre, Katja Rivera, large cast, Marissa Skudlarek, Merrit Squad!, motherhood, Pleiades, primarily female cast, San Francisco Olympians Festival, San Francisco Theater Pub, San Francisco theatre, Serena Morelli, Seven Sisters, SF Olympians, SF Theater Pub, sisterhood, The Phoenix Theatre, Zeus
+1970s, Annabelle King, Battle Stache Studios, Bay Area theatre, Charles Lewis III, directing, female director, female playwright, femininity, Feminism, Feminist, Greek mythology, independent theatre, indie theatre, interview, Journalism, Katja Rivera, large cast, Marissa Skudlarek, Merrit Squad!, motherhood, Pleiades, primarily female cast, San Francisco Olympians Festival, San Francisco Theater Pub, San Francisco theatre, Serena Morelli, Seven Sisters, sexism, sexual assault, sexual harassment, sexual politics, SF Olympians, SF Theater Pub, SFThtr, sisterhood, The Phoenix Theatre, theatre, women playwrights, women writers, YesAllWomen, Zeus

 As a follow-up to my interview with Pleiades playwright Marissa Skudlarek, I also spoke with director Katja Rivera.